There will not be a MacNider Film Series in 2022.

-The Charles H. MacNider Art Museum’s 2017 Foreign and Independent Film Series, Films in February, Movies in March, is being planned right now.
 You can help this wonderful program stay free and open to the public by financially supporting it.
-Each year we show about six foreign and independent films for free (we even provide free popcorn!).
+Each year we show foreign and independent films for free (we even provide free popcorn!).
 Even though we do not charge for viewing the films we still have to pay a licensing fee to show them in public.
 This is usually about $200-$300 per film.

 We have had such generous sponsors in the past and now we would like to make the sponsorship levels available to everyone!
-If you enjoy Films in February, Movies in March and want to help us keep the series free in the future please consider donating at one of the following levels:
+If you enjoy the film series and want to help us keep the series free in the future please consider donating at one of the following levels:

 - SPONSOR = $200+